Days and Nights of Love, Wine and Cholesterol – the story of my life in Spain

 Luckily, though, you’ve got time to read the story of my life in Spain first.

-On a cold, rainy morning in October (a lot like this one, actually) I arrived in Spain with a backpack, a duffel bag, and a girl’s phone number in my pocket.
+On a cold, rainy morning in October (a lot like this one, actually) I arrived in Madrid with nothing more than a backpack, a duffel bag, and a girl’s phone number in my pocket.

 Obviously, I was ruining my life somehow, but I’d never been happier.

 I stayed at the girl’s place as long as she’d let me, then I rented a room in Madrid’s worst neighborhood.

 Lucero.
 Cars on fire at night, people shooting pigeons in the park, buildings full of squatters.